upenn-libraries/apotheca/README.md

 ## Code Linting and Formatting
 ### Rubocop
-Rubocop is used to in force style and formatting rules in our Ruby code.
+Rubocop is used to enforce style and formatting rules in our Ruby code.
 This application uses a custom set of rules contained within the [upennlib-rubocop](https://gitlab.library.upenn.edu/cgalarza/upennlib-rubocop) gem.

 #### To check style and formatting run:
 ```ruby